With a rich 400 year history, Balloo House tempts you with two very different culinary experiences, both under the same roof.

 Upstairs at Balloo

-It may be only a short ascent up an elegant wooden staircase, but the laid–back atmosphere of the Michelin recommended restaurant Upstairs at Balloo is a world away from the hub–bub below.
-Here the focus is on delivering a sublime dining experience, whether it’s an intimate dinner for two, an important business deal clincher or a family get–together.
+It may be only a short ascent up an elegant wooden staircase, but the laid–back atmosphere of the private dining restaurant Upstairs at Balloo is a world away from the hub–bub below.
+Here the focus is on delivering a sublime experience, whether it’s an intimate wedding, a special occasion party, an important business deal clincher or a family get–together.